-County auditor's office staff will be required to hold public auctions of all forfeited lands.
+County auditor's office staff will be required to hold public auctions of all forfeited lands, unless land is withdrawn by the DNR.
 County auditor's office staff would also be required to mail claim forms to all interested persons for all sales, which includes the sale of all iron-bearing stockpiles, minerals and minerals rights to the State.